 Tip #271: Three Types of Memory

-Working memory is where thinking gets done.
-It is dual coded with a buffer for storage of verbal/text elements and a second buffer for visual/spatial elements.
-Working memory is short-term and limited to approximately four objects that can be simultaneously stored in visual/spatial memory and approximately seven objects that can be simultaneously stored in verbal short-term memory.
+Thinking happens in working mem, which is dual coded.
+It has a buffer to store verbal/text elements and a second buffer to store visual/spatial elements.
+Working memory is short-term.
+Visual/spatial memory simultaneously stores approximately four objects.
+Verbal short-term memory simultaneously stores approximately seven objects.
 [Keep in mind that these ‘objects’ could be very large and complex schemas.]

-If the person shifts attention when those buffers are full, new elements may be introduced into working memory, causing others to disappear from thought/consciousness.
+If the person shifts attention when those buffers are full, working memory may take in new elements.
+This causes other elements to disappear from thought/consciousness.
 This is called an attention blink!

-As trainers, we have known for a long time that the more senses engaged, the more likely the learning will be retained.
-We work to engage as many senses as possible through vivid stories or visualizations, meaningful metaphors, and participatory learning activities.
 Neurological research now explains that if a number of senses provide input to working memory at the same time, this convergence will have a positive effect on memory retrieval.
-It creates linked memories, so that triggering any aspect of the experience will bring to consciousness the entire memory, often with context.
+It creates linked memories.
+As result, triggering any aspect of the experience will bring the entire memory to consciousness, often with context.

 Sensory memory occurs when we experience any aspect of the world through our senses.
-A sensory experience is involuntarily stored as episodic knowledge in long-term memory.
-We need to pay attention to sensory memory episodes for them to get introduced into working memory.
+Long-term memory involuntarily stores a sensory experience as episodic knowledge.
+We need to pay attention to sensory memory episodes for them to go into working memory.
 Once the experience is in working memory, we can consciously hold it in memory and think about it in context.

-Long-term memory in humans is estimated to store the equivalent of 50,000 times the text in the U.S. Library of Congress.
+It is estimated that long-term memory in humans stores the equivalent of 50,000 times the text in the U.S. Library of Congress.
 The brain has two types of long-term memory, episodic and semantic:

 Episodic memory comes directly from sensory input and is involuntary.